The Legal Cheek View

 Socially, there’s said to be “a real effort to put on a range of regular social events including chambers lunches, weekly drinks and other ad hoc gatherings” and no-one here skips the venerable tradition of chambers’ tea.
 The fact the chambers backs on to the Seven Stars pub according to one member “certainly means that there will be someone to have a drink with after a long day”.
 This is particularly true for juniors, who have a WhatsApp group “where invites go out for lunch and drinks a number of times a week.”
 While socialising with colleagues is not for everyone, one member highlights that although they tend to choose to not be involved, they are still invited to do so.

 Serle Court finds itself in the heart of Lincoln’s Inn, split across two buildings.
 The main premises is a traditional 17th century double fronted building on New Square with conference rooms overlooking the garden and chapel.
 The building oozes charm thanks to the original wooden stairs and “wonky floors”, coupled with sleek modern touches such as mineral, sparkling, and boiling water on constant supply via a fancy kitchen tap.
-The annex is also said to be light, airy and air-conditioned with impressive 20ft ceilings!
-Many barristers seem to prefer this to the traditional premises given, whilst it has “charm and character”, it is “impractical”.
-Chambers has been modernised (as much as possible in the Inn) for today’s working practices including video hearings with technology being a major area of heavy investment in recent years.

-Serle Court offers three pupillages per year, with a £75,000 award.
+Serle Court offers up to four pupillages per year, with a £85,000 award.
 Pupils sit with four different supervisors throughout their training who are “knowledgeable and experienced” in their different areas of practice.
 Pupils shadow their supervisors for the whole 12 months, rather than taking on their own caseload, but advocacy is taught by practical exercises in front of senior members of chambers.
 One recent graduate of the Serle Court pupillage process tells us: “The focus is on learning rather than assessment, which means you are able to always ask what seem like ‘silly’ or ‘basic’ questions.
 You get to see work across chambers’ practices and usually sit with people of different levels of call”.
 Another praises the “super bespoke training programme aimed at juniors with seminars delivered by silks and leading juniors on diverse practice topics such as cross-examination technique or mediation.”

 The set looks for those “committed to a career in commercial or chancery practice”, with “outstanding intellectual and analytical ability” with the “the potential to become excellent advocates” and a “capacity to establish and maintain good relationships with solicitors, clients and the judiciary”.